telefonicaid/iotagent-node-lib/docs/roadmap.md

 release(s) generated in the next 9 months after the next planned release:

 -   Support for "delta" measures (i.e. "temperature _increased_ in 5 degress" instead of "temperature _is_ 25")
--   Removal support for NGSIv1 (which currently is deprecated)

 ### Long term